Marcos-Sousa-Developer/Marcos-Sousa-Developer/README.md

 ### I'm Marcos Sousa

 👨🏻‍💻  About Me
 - 🎓 Studying IT at Faculty of Sciences of the University of Lisbon . @FCUL
+- 🎓 3º Ano da licenciatura em Tecnologias de Informação

 <hr>